Second Revolutionary Guards colonel killed in Iran clashes

 Colonel Hamid Reza Hashemi, an intelligence officer in the Iranian army’s ideological arm, “succumbed to injuries he sustained during clashes with the terrorists,” a Guards statement said.

-In recent years, Jaish al-Adl has been the most active group in Sistan.
+In recent years, the jihadist outfit Jaish al-Adl has been the most active rebel group in Sistan-Baluchestan.
 The group has carried out several high-profile bombings and abductions.

 The provincial governor of Sistan-Baluchestan, Hossein Khiabani, had told state TV on Friday that a total of 20 people were also injured in the clashes.